wics-uw/website-v2/README.md

 - Always write a descriptive commit message in the following format: `ticket#: description`
 - Write a detailed, but not overly detailed description of the feature or bug fixes when creating a PR

+#### Troubleshooting
+- If you run into this bug while trying to start the website `Error: error:0308010C:digital envelope routines::unsupported` try use this as a fix `export NODE_OPTIONS=--openssl-legacy-provider`
+For more info about this error, refer to the following article: https://www.freecodecamp.org/news/error-error-0308010c-digital-envelope-routines-unsupported-node-error-solved/

 #### Other Tips